sora90224/wordpress/readme.txt

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Sir Community in the search form and press the 'Enter' key on your keyboard.
+2. Type in Sir Furniture in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Go to https://codex.wordpress.org/Twenty_Sixteen for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==

-Sir Community WordPress Theme, Copyright 2014-2015 WordPress.org Sir Community is distributed under the terms of the GNU GPL
+Sir Furniture WordPress Theme, Copyright 2014-2015 WordPress.org Sir Furniture is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by